12 February 2021

 The Smithereens, formed in 1980, had scored precisely one charting single in Australia up until this point; "Blood and Roses" (number 99, January 1987).
 Another single, "Behind the Wall of Sleep" narrowly missed the top 100 in April 1987, when it was placed second on a list of 'singles receiving significant sales reports beyond the top 100' on the Kent Music Report (as the Australian Music Report was then known).

 "A Girl Like You" was the lead single from 11 (number 96, April 1990), the band's third studio album.
+On the state charts, the single was most popular in South Australia/Northern Territory, where it reached number 45.
 The Smithereens would go on to score two further top 100 singles in Australia, in 1992.
+They will bubble under next in May 1990.

 Sadly, the band's lead singer, Pat DiNizio, died in 2017, aged 62.